LibraryCarpentry/librarycarpentry.github.io/pages/our-stories.md

 ---------------------------------------

 _Have a story of your own you'd like to share?
 For individuals, [let us know](https://goo.gl/forms/n2jQOlKKVK01y7V92).
-For institutions, [submit your story](https://goo.gl/forms/xXDUwhq0rPY0jC5r2)._